Protecting Web Services with Authentik, Traefik and Azure AD

 Docker Networks

-As the above compose file uses two external Docker networks, you likely have to create those first before spawning up the compose stack.
+As the above compose file uses two Docker networks, you likely have to create those first before spawning up the compose stack.
 Also ensure to join your Traefik reverse proxy into the proxy

 network.